madkote/clone_fastapi_yog_sothoth/README.md

 # Yog-Sothoth: Matrix Self Register App

-A small [FastAPI](https://fastapi.tiangolo.com/) based app that allows anyone to register to a Matrix homeserver with admin approval.
+A small [FastAPI](https://fastapi.tiangolo.com/) backend and [svelte](https://svelte.dev/) frontend app that allows anyone to register to a Matrix homeserver with admin approval.

 > Yog-Sothoth knows the gate.
 Yog-Sothoth is the gate.
 Yog-Sothoth is the key and guardian of the gate.

-## Basic flow and idea
+## Basic Flow and Idea

-A user creates a new registration sending its username and optionally an email.
-It receives a unique identifier and a token to access its data.
-Then a manager can approve or reject the registration.
-If the user gave an email address it will receive an email with the information.
-Otherwise, it will be able to find that information on the app using its token.
+A user creates a new registration sending optionally an email to receive notification.
+It receives a registration unique identifier (*rid*) and a *token* to access its data.
+If the user doesn't input an email it will have to manually check how the registration request status is going using its token.

+When a registration request is received, an email is sent to the managers containing the *manager token* and the registration unique identifier (*rid*).
+Then any manager can approve or reject the registration using this token.

+A registration request can be deleted by its user or automatically after a certain amount of time (48hs by default).

+Currently, registrations can only be updated once: they're either approved or rejected and that's it.

+Once the registration is approved, the user is required to send its username and optionally an email (again, to receive notifications).
+A password is sent back as response and an account is created in the Matrix homeserver with the given username.

+### Security Characteristics

+The user and manager tokens are stored as an Argon2id hash.
+The username and password is never stored, only the user email if any (but can not be seen by any manager, no matter what).
+When a manager requests user's data, it will only receive information about the status and timestamps, but won't be able to see any other information.
+Both the user and managers share information using the *rid*.
+This permits for a user's data to remain unknown for the managers but enables potential human interaction with each other, i.e.: asking in a group if someone sent a registration request.

+Note: the user email is stored in plaintext.
+This means that a system administrator could access the database and see this value (this means a user with root access to the Operating System, not a *manager*).

 ### Diagrams